The Top 10 Skills Successful Product Managers Have Mastered

 There is a new feature request, you need to analyse the customer feedback, and you also need to test the existing features.
 What do you as a product manager?

 Ian says, “A 1% PM knows how to sequence projects.
 They balance quick wins vs. platform investments appropriately.
-They balance offense and defense projects appropriately.
-Offense projects are ones that grow the business.
-Defense projects are ones that protect and remove drag on the business (operations, reducing technical debt, fixing bugs, etc.).”
+They balance offence and defence projects appropriately.
+Offence projects are ones that grow the business.
+Defence projects are ones that protect and remove drag on the business (operations, reducing technical debt, fixing bugs, etc.).”

 #3 Best Product Managers Talk To Customers